 Sedation endodontics refers to the utilization of various sedative methods intended to keep you relaxed and free of all anxiety or discomfort while endodontic care is performed.
 In addition to its calming and analgesic effects, sedation endodontics can also enable complex treatments—such as some root canal procedures and dental implant surgeries—to be completed more efficiently due to your peaceful state.

-At our practice, Dr. Axx and Dr. Clatanoff are both extensively trained and credentialed to provide oral conscious sedation and nitrous oxide, and they work together with dental anesthesiologists to offer IV sedation when a higher level of sedation is necessary.
+At our practice, Dr. Axx, Dr. Clatanoff, and Dr. Anderson are all extensively trained and credentialed to provide oral conscious sedation and nitrous oxide, and they work together with dental anesthesiologists to offer IV sedation when a higher level of sedation is necessary.

 Would Sedation Endodontics Benefit Me?